Can I Sue My Internet Provider?

 The Internet Changed the World

 The internet has come a long way.
-Not too many years ago, the best folks could hope for was dial-up using the phone lines and a modem.
-Now we have high-speed broadband services with Wi-Fi.
+Not too many years ago, the best folks could hope for from internet companies was dial-up using the phone lines and a modem.
+Now we have high-speed broadband services with blazing internet speeds and Wi-Fi.
 We also have wireless access on our smartphones.

 Here are some statistics:

 - More than half of the world's population (about 4 billion people) are connected to the internet